Miicroo/lovelace-vasttrafik-card/README.md

 ## In case of errors
 1. A warning will be printed to the console if any entity id you provide is not attributed to Västtrafik
-2. The default sensor does not expose from/to, use [this one](https://github.com/Miicroo/ha-vasttrafik) instead
-3. The sensor updates every 2 minutes, so you will sometimes get `-2 minutes` until departure
+2. The sensor updates every 2 minutes, so you will sometimes get `-2 minutes` until departure

 ## Västtrafik updated their designs?